-Sponsors.
-Sen, Johnson, Jack , Rep. Reeves, Lee Reduces the time period, after which a landlord may terminate a rental agreement, from 14 days to seven days following notice to the tenant of a material breach of the Summary: rental agreement for the nonpayment of rent, the cost of repairs, damages, or another amount due the landlord under the rental agreement, or for an act of violence or other behavior that poses a real and present danger on the premises.
-Broadly captioned.
-Fiscal Note: (Dated March 6, 2025) NOT SIGNIFICANT 03/18/25 - Taken off notice in Senate Commerce & Labor Committee.
-Senate Status: 03/12/25 - Failed in House Business & Utilities Subcommittee House Status: Caption: AN ACT to amend Tennessee Code Annotated, Title 66, relative to rental agreements.
+Sponsors: Sen. Johnson, Jack, Rep. Reeves, Lee

+Summary: Reduces the time period, after which a landlord may terminate a rental agreement, from 14 days to seven days following notice to the tenant of a material breach of the rental agreement for the nonpayment of rent, the cost of repairs, damages, or another amount due the landlord under the rental agreement, or for an act of violence or other behavior that poses a real and present danger on the premises.
+Broadly captioned

+Senate Status: 03/18/25 - Taken off notice in Senate Commerce & Labor Committee.
+House Status: 03/12/25 - Failed in House Business & Utilities Subcommittee

+AN ACT to amend Tennessee Code Annotated, Title 66, relative to rental agreements.

 SB1092/HB1297 PROPERTY & HOUSING: Termination of rental agreement - written notice.

 Sponsors.

-Sen. Lowe, Adam , Rep. Powell, Jason Summary: Changes, from three days to three business days from the date written notice is received by a tenant, the date on which a landlord may terminate a rental agreement if the tenant or another person on the premises with the tenant's consent willfully or intentionally commits a violent act; behaves in a manner which constitutes or threatens to be a real and present danger to the health, safety, or welfare of the life or property of other tenants or persons on the premises; creates a hazardous or unsanitary condition on the property that affects the health, safety, or welfare of the life or property of other tenants or persons on the premises; or refuses to vacate the premises after entering the premises as an unauthorized subtenant or other unauthorized occupant.
+Changes, from three days to three business days from the date written notice is received by a tenant, the date on which a landlord may terminate a rental agreement if the Summary:

+tenant or another person on the premises with the tenant's consent willfully or intentionally commits a violent act; behaves in a manner which constitutes or threatens to be a real and present danger to the health, safety, or welfare of the life or property of other tenants or persons on the premises; creates a hazardous or unsanitary condition on the property that affects the health, safety, or welfare or the life or property of other tenants or persons on the premises; or refuses to vacate the premises after entering the premises as an unauthorized subtenant or other unauthorized occupant.
 Broadly captioned.

-Fiscal Note: (Dated February 6, 2025) NOT SIGNIFICANT Senate Status: 02/10/25 - Introduced in the Senate
+(Dated February 6, 2025) NOT SIGNIFICANT Fiscal Note: Senate Status: 02/10/25 - Introduced in the Senate House Status: 02/10/25 - Introduced in the House

-Caption: AN ACT to amend Tennessee Code Annotated, Title 5; Title 6; Title 6; Title 5; Title 66; Title 66; Title 67 and Title 68, relative to real property.
+Caption: AN ACT to amend Tennessee Code Annotated, Title 5; Title 6; Title 7; Title 13; Title 56; Title 62; Title 67 and Title 68, relative to real property.
+Caption: